The Coral Coast Highway Road Trip: a Perth to Ningaloo round trip self drive holiday.

 Overnight: Carnarvon - discover Carnarvon accommodation

-As you head north out of Carnarvon be sure to stop at the blowholes, watching the water spray meters into the air as it surges through the rocks.
-Heading north along the North West Coastal Highway, your next destination is Exmouth, the northern tip of the Ningaloo region.
-Stop into Bullara Station for coffee and scones before arriving to Exmouth and the nearby pristine Ningaloo Reef.
+As you leave Carnarvon and head north along the North West Coastal Highway, you may want to take a detour to see the rugged Quobba coastline and the Quobba Blowholes before continuing on your way to your next destination - Exmouth, the northern tip of the Ningaloo region.
+Stop into Bullara Station to stretch your legs and enjoy barista-style coffee and homemade scones before arriving to Exmouth and the nearby pristine Ningaloo Reef.
 This fringing reef is teeming with unique marine life - should you visit between March and July, you'll have the opportunity to swim with the world's largest fish, the giant yet friendly whale sharks.
 From August to October, you can swim with humpback whales, and from September to December some Exmouth operators offer sea turtle snorkelling tours.

 Overnight: Exmouth - discover Exmouth accommodation

 Spend your days exploring the Ningaloo Coast World Heritage Area.
 Take a glass bottom boat cruise, go kayaking to view the reef's diverse marine life, or spend your day snorkelling the vibrant coral gardens of the Ningaloo Marine Park with its amazing snorkel spots.
 Swim with whale sharks (March to late-July) or humpback whales (July to October).
 Go diving on the Ningaloo Reef, at the nearby Muiron Islands, or at the world-class Navy Pier dive site.
 On land, Cape Range National Park offers rugged scenery of deep canyons, limestone ranges and spectacular gorges such as Yardie Creek, Shothole Canyon and Charles Knife Canyon.
 Explore the park in your own 4WD, or join a guided tour.